 High School Graduation, Hiawatha, Utah.
 1950

 With Father's Day coming up, though, my Dad was on my mind - even more than usual.
-Aside from wishing I could tell him just once more how much I loved him, I had come to realize that the ache of his death hadn't eased over the last two years.
+Aside from wishing I could tell him just once more how much I loved him, I had come to realize that, even with the passage of time, the ache of his death hadn't eased.
 I thought it would - but there, as in so many things, I was wrong.

 So she knows that, even if I holler.
 But I'd still like not to get exasperated - not to fume and raise my Greek voice.